petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/applying-claritys-brand-styling.md

    ![Select the Dialect theme.](./applying-claritys-brand-styling/images/01.png)

+   !!! note
+      Themes determine the baseline look and feel for your website, including color schemes, typography, spacing, and other styling options.
+They serve as the starting point for additional configurations that you can make using style books and frontend client extensions.

 1. Under Basic Settings, click *Select Favicon* (![Select Favicon](../../images/icon-change.png)) and add the `clarity-favicon.svg` file found in the `[repository-folder]/exercises/lesson-8/` folder.

+   !!! note
+      Favicons are images used to identify sites in browser tabs.

 1. Click *Change Logo* (![Change Logo](../../images/icon-change.png)) and select the `clarity-logo-c.png` file.

+   !!! note
+      The logo determines the image used to identify the site in the Liferay UI.

    ![Update the favicon and logo.](./applying-claritys-brand-styling/images/02.png)